 In his role as Festival Artist Gino has been drawing and painting the authors who come to the Buckingham Literary Festival.
-The portraits create a living archive of both the activities of authors and the role of the Literary Festival in connecting authors with readers.
-Language and voices interest Gino and the archive illicits the nature of communication, diverse, complex and cultural.
+The portraits create a living archive of both the activities of authors and the role of the Literary Festival.
+Language and voices interest Gino and the archive portrays the diverse nature of communication, both complex and cultural as authors bring their creative ideas to life and connect with an audience.

-The authors Gino Has drawn to date include:
+The authors Gino Has drawn and painted to date include:

 (2025)